androidwiltron/craiggoddenpayne.github.io/_posts/2018-11-13-hack-manchester-2018-and-why-i-wont-be-entering-in-2019.md

 tags: Hack Manchester, HackMcr, HacManchester 2018, Hackathon, Manchester
 ---

-I found this blog post probably one of the most difficult I have ever had to write, which is why it has taken me so long to, there are as few points in here that I've tried my best to be as sensitive and professional as possible, but I feel I had to talk about it, because well, someone has to...

 Me and a couple of guys from the office entered HackManchester (me for the third year running).
 We also gained an additional member of the team, Jon was looking to join a team.